 Mortgage payment holidays of up to three months are available to all homeowners who are up to date on their mortgage payments.

 They’re also available to buy-to-let landlords whose tenants have been financially affected by the coronavirus.
 Landlords who take payment holidays are expected to pass on this relief to their tenants.

 Homeowners who are in arrears on their mortgage should contact their lender, which will review any changes to their circumstances and discuss their options.

 The Financial Conduct Authority (FCA) guidance urges mortgage lenders to not consider commencing repossession proceedings unless they can ‘demonstrate clearly that the customer has agreed it is in their best interest’.

-On 22 May the FCA proposed that the current ban on repossession of homes should continue to until 31 October.
+On 2 June, the FCA announced that the current ban on repossession of homes will continue to until 31 October.

 Do I need to have the coronavirus?